gvegayon/documentation-public/discovery_user_guide.md

 ### Module settings

-Loading the desired module will make some changes to our environment.
+Loading the desired module will make some changes to the environment.
 Some common settings include:

 |Environment Variable|Description|
 |-|-|